oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `domainUID`: Domain unique identifier.
 It is recommended that this value be unique to assist in future work to identify related domains in active-passive scenarios across data centers; however, it is only required that this value be unique within the namespace, similarly to the names of Kubernetes resources.
 This value is distinct and need not match the domain name from the WebLogic domain configuration.
 Defaults to the value of `metadata.name`.
 * `image`: The WebLogic container image; required when `domainHomeSourceType` is Image or FromModel; otherwise, defaults to container-registry.oracle.com/middleware/weblogic:12.2.1.4.
 * `imagePullPolicy`: The image pull policy for the WebLogic container image.
-Legal values are Always, Never and IfNotPresent.
+Legal values are Always, Never, and IfNotPresent.
 Defaults to Always if image ends in :latest; IfNotPresent, otherwise.
 * `imagePullSecrets`: A list of image pull Secrets for the WebLogic container image.
 * `domainHome`: The directory containing the WebLogic domain configuration inside the container.
 Defaults to /shared/domains/domains/<domainUID> if `domainHomeSourceType` is PersistentVolume.
 Defaults to /u01/oracle/user_projects/domains/ if `domainHomeSourceType` is Image.
 Defaults to /u01/domains/<domainUID> if `domainHomeSourceType` is FromModel.
 * `domainHomeSourceType`: Domain home file system source type: Legal values: Image, PersistentVolume, FromModel.
 Image indicates that the domain home file system is present in the container image specified by the `image` field.
 PersistentVolume indicates that the domain home file system is located on a persistent volume.
 FromModel indicates that the domain home file system will be created and managed by the operator based on a WDT domain model.
 If this field is specified, it overrides the value of `domainHomeInImage`.
 If both fields are unspecified, then `domainHomeSourceType` defaults to Image.